 \subsection{Rule-based Reward Modeling}

 Reward modeling is central to reinforcement learning with language models, as it defines the optimization signal guiding the policy $\pi_{\mbtheta}$.
 Learned neural reward models are commonly employed to approximate human preferences or task-specific goals.
-However, they often suffer from distributional mismatch, reward hacking, and spurious correlations~\citep{gao2023rewardhack,weng2024rewardhack,everitt2021rewardhack}.
+However, they often suffer from distributional mismatch, reward hacking, and spurious correlations \citep{gao2023rewardhack,weng2024rewardhack,everitt2021rewardhack}.
 These effects arise when the model exploits imperfections in the reward predictor, leading to high-reward outputs that do not correspond to true task success.

-An alternative is to design rule-based reward models that define deterministic mappings from model outputs to scalar reward values based on explicit criteria.
+An alternative is to design rule-based reward models, which define deterministic mappings from model outputs to scalar reward values via explicit criteria.
 In the context of coding, for instance, a reward function $R: \mby \mapsto [0,1]$ can be constructed by executing the generated code $\mby$ against a test suite and returning the fraction of passed unit tests.
 Such rule-based models directly encode correctness and task satisfaction, avoiding pathologies introduced by learned approximators.

 Formally, let $\mbx \sim \cX$ denote the input (e.g., a natural language instruction), and $\mby \sim \pi_{\theta_{\text{old}}}(\cdot \mid \mbx)$ a candidate response.
 The reward function $R(\mbx, \mby) \in \bbR$ is defined deterministically via evaluation procedures specified a priori.
 These functions are task-dependent and vary across application domains.
 The resulting reward is used to construct advantage estimates, as in GRPO.